xiaozongyang/VictoriaLogs/docs/victorialogs/cluster.md

 must be used in front of `vlinsert` and `vlselect` for authorizing access to these components from the Internet.
 See [Security and Load balancing docs](https://docs.victoriametrics.com/victorialogs/security-and-lb/).

+It is possible to disallow access to `/internal/insert` and `/internal/select/*` endpoints at single-node VictoriaLogs instance by running it with `-internalinsert.disable` and `-internalselect.disable` command-line flags.
+Note that [`vlagent`](https://docs.victoriametrics.com/victorialogs/vlagent/) sends the collected logs to the `/internal/insert` endpoint, so it should be available for data ingestion if you use `vlagent`.

 ### TLS